An HJB Approach to a General Continuous-Time Mean-Variance Stochastic Control Problem: Mean-Variance Control

 \end{Theorem}

 \begin{proof} We rewrite \eqref{eqn:HJB_visc} in a canonical form:

 where $\tl x = (x,y)$, the Hamiltonian $H$ is given by

-with $\tl p = (p, p_y)$ and $M$ is obtained from $\tl M$ by removing the last row and column.
+with $\tl p = (p_1, p_2)$ and $M$ is obtained from $\tl M$ by removing the last row and column.
 Assumptions (A$_V$) imply that the domain of the Hamiltonian is the whole space ($dom(H)=\{(t,x,p,M)\in[0,T]\times\mathbb{R}^n\times\mathbb{R}^n\times\mathbb{S}^n\}$) and $H$ is continuous.
-By virtue of \cite[Theorem 4.3.1]{pham}, $V$ is a viscosity solution of \eqref{eqn:HJB_visc} (it is clearly of polynomial growth because of the assumptions on the growth of $f$ and $\Phi$).
-Due to the Lipschitz continuity in $t,x$ of $f$, $b$ and $\sigma$ the value function $V$ is continuous at the terminal time $t = T$.
+By virtue of \cite[Theorem 4.3.1]{pham}, $V$ is a viscosity solution of \eqref{eqn:HJB_visc} (it is clearly of polynomial growth because $f$ satisfies the linear growth condition).
+Due to the Lipschitz property of $f$ and $\Phi$ the value function $V$ is continuous at the terminal time $t = T$.
 Hence, the comparison theorem (\cite[Theorem 4.4.5]{pham}) yields the continuity of $V$ and assures that $V$ is a unique continuous polynomially growing viscosity solution to \eqref{eqn:HJB_visc}. \end{proof}

+\begin{Remark} Note that under assumptions $(A_V)$ the value function is the same for any filtration $({\cal F}_t)$.
+This will be used in the section \ref{sec4} in Theorem \ref{thmcombined}. \end{Remark} We will need a similar result about the regularised version of the state process $(X_t, Y_t)$ given by the SDE system

+Here $\tilde W$ is a $d$-dimensional Wiener process independent of $W$.
+As was prompted earlier, we assume that the pair $(W_t, \tilde W_t)$ is adapted to the filtration $(\cal F_t)$.
+Accordingly we define the regularized value function: